SteveSun12138/Computer-Graphics/3D transformation with projection/Readme.txt

-Welcome to my program!
-The bounding box has been set successfully.
-It may not be very obvious since I do not make a smaller window.
-But a smaller window does not matter.
-A "real" bounding box matters.
-When you move the shape too much so that it exceed the edges of the screen, the exceeding part will not show and will not affect other windows.
-So please do not assume me not setting the bounding box for the reason that it is not obvious.
-Thank you:)

 First, you type the name of the test file.
 Maybe test_scene or bunny_scene.
 If the file name you type is correct, you will see the window with 4 sub windows.
 All shape(s) has been screened.